Takashiidobe/notes/src/books/game-programming-patterns/service-locator.md

 There are many classes that are used frequently throughout the codebase, like allocators, logging, or random number generation.

-Let\'s talk about playing sounds:
+Let's talk about playing sounds:

 Should we use a static class?